 Significant Events: As of December 1, 2019, PNC Bank migrated the Municipal Investment Group and the Advantage Equity Portfolio Management Group from PCA to the PNC Investment Strategy & Services division of PNC Bank’s Asset Management Group.
 As of November 15, 2019, PCA transitioned away, through acquisition, its International Growth Equity, Select Small Cap Equity, and Structured Equity teams.
 The transaction also included the reorganization of PNC Bank’s family of mutual funds, formally managed by PCA into corresponding third party mutual funds.

 Compliance Statement: PNC Capital Advisors, LLC claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-PCA has been independently verified for the period beginning September 29, 2009 through December 31, 2016 by Ashland Partners and Company, LLP, and for the periods January 1, 2017 through December 31, 2018 by ACA Performance Services, LLC.
-A firm that claims compliance with the GIPS standards must establish policies and procedure for complying with all the applicable requirements of the GIPS standards.
-Verification provides assurance on whether the firm’s policies and procedures related to composite and pooled fundmaintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
-The Core Fixed Income Composite has had a performance examination by Ashland Partners & Company LLP for the period February 11, 2008 through December 31, 2016, and for the period January 1, 2017 through December 31, 2018 by ACA Performance Services, LLC.
+PCA has been independently verified for the period beginning September 29, 2009 through December 31, 2016 by Ashland Partners and Company, LLP, and for the periods January 1, 2017 through December 31, 2019 by ACA Performance Services.
+Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
+The Core Fixed Income Composite has been examined by Ashland Partners & Company LLP for the period February 11, 2008 through December 31, 2016, and for the periods January 1, 2017 through December 31, 2019 by ACA Performance Services.
 The verification and performance examination reports are available upon request.

-Composite Description: The investment objective of the Core Fixed Income Composite is to seek current income as well as preservation of capital by investing in a portfolio of high- and medium-grade fixed income securities, with portfolio duration and structure characteristics benchmarked to the Bloomberg Barclays Capital U.S. Aggregate Index.
-The Core Fixed Income Composite was created December 31, 2000, with an inception date of December 31, 1992.
+Composite Description: The investment objective of the Core Fixed Income Composite is to seek current income as well as preservation of capital by investing in a portfolio of high-and medium-grade fixed income securities, with portfolio duration and structure characteristics benchmarked to the Bloomberg Barclays U.S. Aggregate Bond Index.
+The Core Fixed Income Composite was created December 31, 2000 with an inception date of December 31, 1992.

 Benchmark: The benchmark for the composite is the Bloomberg Barclays U.S. Aggregate Bond Index.
 The Bloomberg Barclays U.S. Aggregate Bond Index is an unmanaged index composed of securities from the Bloomberg Barclays Government/Corporate Bond Index, Mortgage-Backed Securities Index and the Asset-Backed Securities Index and represent the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.